Codworth/esp-host/README.md

     -NOTE: windows users must use the appropriate com port when flashing with esptool.py
-    -NOTE2: users can optionally flash using the GUI version of esptool  https://github.com/Rodmg/esptool-gui -NOTE3 when using multi sometimes the page will hang, to fix refresh the page to make sucessful.
+    -NOTE2: users can optionally flash using the GUI version of esptool  https://github.com/Rodmg/esptool-gui Compatible boards:
-Compatible boards:

 These are the most popluar esp8266 boards, but any esp8266 with 4M flash or larger will work.